 This annual overview focusses on how siltation, muck dumping related issues are affecting the safety and sustainability of Hydropower projects and dams in India.
 Some of the key dams facing crisis in this regard include Bhakra, Ratle, Gangasagar, Hathnur among others.
 Some of the states where this issue is acute include HP, J&K, Maharashtra, Telangana, Kerala, Karnataka & Punjab.

-Continue reading “2024: Climate Change, GLOF impact on Safety of Hydro, Dams in India”
+Continue reading “2024: Siltation, Safety & Sustainability of Hydro, Dams in India”